snijderlab/annotator/README.md

 ## Thermo RAW files

 The .NET 8.0 runtime is needed to open Thermo RAW files.
 [Which can be downloaded here.](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) Additionally on windows you can use `winget install Microsoft.DotNet.Runtime.8` for a quick install.

+## Note on custom modifications and models

+Custom modifications can be defined, these allow diagnostic ions and neutral losses to be defined.
+Additionally custom cross-linkers can be defined to have certain cleavage patterns that can then be searched for in the annotator.
+The custom modifications are stored in a separate json file on your computer.
+Updating the Annotator will not remove any previously defined modifications.
+Additionally copying this file to another computer will copy the whole database to that computer.
+This can be used to move all your definitions to a new computer when upgrading or to aid a colleague with your definitions.

+For custom models much of the same is true.
+These allow highly advanced fragmentation rules to be set.
+These models will also not be removed when updating and can be shared and backed up in the same way.